acridotheres/hssp/README.md

 ## 0. About this specification

 This is the official HSSP specification, licensed under the [MIT License](LICENSE).
 All dates are in ISO 8601 format (YYYY-MM-DD).
+If a MurmurHash3 checksum is used, it always uses the number `822616071` (decimal) as seed.

 ## 1. Introduction